palo-it-hk/palo-next-turbo-demo/README.md

     - `page.tsx`
     - `layout.tsx`

-The pages within @folders renders as an overlay of the current layout.
+The pages within @my-modal renders as an overlay of the current layout.
 If you visit the `localhost:3000/photos/1` directly.
 You will see it as an overlay.
 What if I actually define the route by create a `photos` folder outside of @my-modal?

 - `/app`
   - `/photo-gallery`